 This specification does not exclude the use of unregistered clients.
-However, the use with such clients is beyond the scope of this specification, and requires additional security analysis
+However, the use with such clients is beyond the scope of this specification, and requires additional security analysis and review of its interoperability impact.

 3. Protocol Endpoints

 The authorization process utilizes two authorization server endpoints (HTTP resources):